Sovereign Harbour Residents Association banner

 SHRA has produced a short Q&A document outlining the rentcharge, who does what and what the charge is for.
 Rentcharge QandA...

-For detail of how the rentcharge came about and further background information see our rentcharge history page.
+For details of how the rentcharge came about and further background information, see our rentcharge history page.

 The Rentcharge Elements